Intimate

 WEDDINGS

-Not receiving RSVP’s is rather common.
-So just know that you are not the only one this is happening to.
-It’s not you, it’s them.
-Some people forget, lose part of the invite, just have no clue about their schedule, can’t find a date…the list goes on.
-Some excuses totally suck, but some are legitimate so it’s important to be understanding.
-We know it’s frustrating, and ironically, many of your guests do to.
-Waiting on RSVP’s, especially during those last few days before the due date, is torture.
-You know the venue and caterer are waiting to make rental and food orders.
-You’re wondering if you need to cancel or add a centerpiece from the floral designer (it sure would be nice to know if you could ditch a whole table and save $100 on flowers and linens right?) and how many favors you need to purchase.
-The RSVP due date is a huge stresser at a time when you’re literally trying to tackle everything at once.
+Waiting on RSVP’s, especially during that last week before the due date, is torture.
+You know the vendors, particularly the caterer are waiting to make rental and food orders.
+You’re wondering if you need to cancel or add a centerpiece from the floral designer.
+It sure would be nice to know if you could ditch a whole table and save some money on flowers and linens.
+The RSVP due date is a huge stressor at a time when you’re literally trying to tackle a lot of final details at once.

 In order to help alleviate some of the stress, just assume that at least a few of your guests will forget to RSVP.
-If the latest any of your vendors needs the final guest count is two weeks prior to your wedding, make your RSVP due date three weeks out.
+If the latest any of your vendors need the final guest count is two weeks prior to your wedding, make your RSVP due date three weeks out.
 This will give you a full week to contact late repliers, but don’t wait.
 As soon as that due date hits, get on the phone.
 You could even start calling 1-2 days beforehand, because if you haven’t received the reply yet, it’s likely you won’t get one unless you call.

 If you have a substantial list of non-RSVPers, elicit help from your parents and wedding party.
 Just make sure they are going to be gracious and kind to your tardy repliers!
 Remember, these people were on your guest list for a reason and the ultimate goal is to have them at your wedding!